regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 title: Membership roles
 ---

 Membership roles help us foster a more intimate community.
 They give us progressively more possibilities for connection as we participate.

-For example, when you make your first post, you will be granted the _Guest_ role which will give you access to a private a room which is only visible to people who have recently posted.
+For example, when you make your first post, you will be granted access to a private a room which is only visible to people who have recently posted.

 ### Visitor